MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 <img class="img-responsive" alt="Suggested Room Layout" src="{{ site.url }}/assets/images/CodeRetreat-SuggestedRoomLayout.jpg">

+#### Feedback

+- Well structured
+- Suggest more in other languages (Delphi / Ruby)
+- Show times & rules on same screen
+- On email invite, show link to problem with similar exmaples of problem that will be used for sessions so devs can practice / see if the coding level is good enough
+- Explain upfront that there is no need to expose Conways GOL on a UI
+- Great session, just one thing I thought it will be more basic but this was a bit complex
+- Have a better explanation of the problem we are solving upfront
+- I feel that 45 min is not enough.
+Hard to feel progress.

 #### References ####

 - <a href="{{ site.url }}/assets/documents/CodeRetreat-GOL-Projector.zip">Conway's Game of Life for Projector</a>